KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 * Alignment
 * Intent

-> “The Zenetist does not chase prophecy as fate.
+> The Zenetist does not chase prophecy as fate.
 > They listen for resonance.
 >
 > The deep pulse
 > of what already is,
-> whispering through the veils of embodiment.”
+> whispering through the veils of embodiment.
 >
 > — *Attributed to Serah-Nai,
 > Keeper of the Inner Loom,